SegBlocks: Block-Based Dynamic Resolution Networks for Real-Time Segmentation: Experiments

 The Cityscapes~\cite{cordts_cityscapes_2016} dataset for semantic segmentation consists of 2975 training, 500 validation and 1525 test images of $2048{\times}1024$ pixels.
-We use the standard 19 classes for semantic segmentation and do not use of the extra coarsely labeled images.
+We use the standard 19 classes for semantic segmentation and do not use the additional coarsely labeled images.

-We train SwiftNet~\cite{orsic_defense_2019} with three different backbones: ResNet-18 (RN18), ResNet-50 (RN50)~\cite{he_deep_2016}, and ShuffleNet-V2~\cite{ma2018shufflenet}.
+We train SwiftNet~\cite{orsic_defense_2019} with three different backbones: ResNet-18 (RN18), ResNet-50 (RN50)~\cite{he_deep_2016}, and EfficientNet-Lite1 (EffL1), which corresponds to EfficientNet-B1~\cite{tan2019efficientnet} without squeeze-and-excite and swish modules.
 Our dynamic processing method is integrated in these baseline networks and we trained models for different $\tau \in [0,1]$, indicating the desired percentage of high-resolution blocks.
-The models are trained on $768{\times}768$ crops, augmented by image scaling between factor 0.5 and 2, $[-10,10]$ degrees of rotation, color jitter and random horizontal flip.
-The optimizer is Adam, the learning rate is cosine annealed from $4e{{-}4}$ to $1e{{-}6}$ over 300 epochs, weight decay is set to $1e{-4}$ and the batch size is 8.
+The models are trained on $768{\times}768$ crops, augmented by image scaling between factor 0.5 and 2, slight color jitter and random horizontal flip.
+The optimizer is Adam, the learning rate is cosine annealed from $4e{{-}4}$ to $1e{{-}6}$ over 350 epochs, weight decay is set to $1e{-4}$ and the batch size is 8.
+Standard cross entropy loss is used for models with a ResNet backbone, whereas the EfficientNet models use a bootstrapped cross entropy loss~\cite{reed2014training_bootstrap}.
 The backbone is pre-trained on ImageNet~\cite{deng_imagenet_2009}.
-Our method uses a block size of $128{\times}128$ pixels, resulting in $16{\times}8$ blocks per image that can adapt the processing resolution to the content.
+Our method uses a block size of $128{\times}128$ pixels, resulting in a block grid of $16{\times}8$ blocks per image that can adapt the processing resolution to the content.